AMC Mazza Gallerie 7

 3 people favorited this theater

-The upscale Mazza Gallerie had its roof raised to accomodate Washington DC’s first stadium seated movie theater.
+The upscale Mazza Gallerie had its roof raised to accommodate Washington DC’s first stadium seated movie theater.
 General Cinema Corp(GCC) opened this 7 screener in 2000, with each auditorium equipped with digital THX sound.
 AMC took over when they bought GCC theatres.
 This theatre is on the top floor of the shopping mall and reached by escalators.
 The shopping mall has its own exit from the Friendship Heights subway stop on the Metro’s Red Line.

-The theatre lobby is colorful, with a domed ceiling with stips of red drapes.
+The theatre lobby is colorful, with a domed ceiling with strips of red drapes.
 To soundproof them from noise from the lobby or hallway that leads to the auditoriums, each auditorium has two sets of doors.
 Auditoriums 1, 2 and 4 have very large movie screens, about 40 to 45 feet wide for a ‘scope movie.
 Auditorium 3 has a screen that appears about 30 feet wide for a 'scope movie.
 Auditorium 5 is smaller.

 Auditoriums 6 and 7 have leather seats, and both are entered from the Club Cinema bar, which is only for adults over age 21.

 The current movie theatre replaced an earlier theatre.
 The basement three-screen Paris (1985 to 1998) was opened by KB and was later operated by Cineplex Odeon.
 That theatre found its lease terminated because the landlord wanted to upgrade the shopping mall.

 The AMC Mazza Gallerie 7 was permanently closed in February 2021.